If you are re-roofing your home or commercial roof or industrial property, then the type of roofing system you choose is

 Compared to similar options like asphalt roofing, cedar is generally considered the more attractive aesthetic choice and in some cases with older properties, the more historically accurate one.

 If you live in an area with lots of cedar roofs, there are typically roofing contractors that specialize in the maintenance and restoration of these types of roofs, and that’s definitely something to consider before installing one or buying a property with an existing cedar roof, since they are beautiful but fairly high maintenance.

 Pros and Cons of a Cedar Roof

 The durability, longevity, resistance to rot and insects, energy efficiency, natural insulation capabilities, and the naturally beautiful appearance of a cedar roof all means they hold a great deal of appeal to property owners.

-Chemically treated wooden roofs can last up to 30 years, depending on factors including the quality of the installation and materials, attention to maintenance, age of the rest of the structure, things like overhanging trees that drip sap onto the roof, the local climate, and even surrounding traffic.
+Cedar shake roofs can last up to 30 to 40 years, depending on factors including the quality of the installation and materials, attention to maintenance, age of the rest of the structure, things like overhanging trees that drip sap onto the roof, the local climate, and even surrounding traffic.

 Cedar roofing will also take well to topical treatments like water repellents and ultraviolet inhibitors that will help the roofing keep its original finishes.